 That being said, line managers can still anonymise the feedback if necessary and even edit it before sharing it with the team member to avoid any tricky situations.

 360-degree reviews help make feedback second nature for your team, and not something they dread receiving.
-That’s why you should carefully pick who will be doing the reviewing and have a good balance of direct co-workers or people who worked on projects with that person.
+That’s why you should carefully pick who will be doing the reviewing (the respondents) and have a good balance of direct co-workers or people who worked on projects with that person.

 3) More feedback = more support needed